dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update-VS.md

 }
 ```

-* Right click on a red line > Quick Actions and Refactoring
+* Right click on a red line > Quick Actions and Refactorings

 ![](images/refactor_VS.png)